-You can almost always get by using soaps and shampoos in the bathrooms on the road, but if you really don’t want to risk it I particularly like my LUSH shampoo bar, which lasts forever and creates tons of suds for a complete head-to-toe wash.
+You can almost always get by using soaps and shampoos in the bathrooms on the road, but if you really don’t want to risk it I particularly like my shampoo bar, which lasts forever and creates tons of suds for a complete head-to-toe wash.

 I’ve managed to survive a lifetime without sunglasses, but if you insist just make sure to get good ones with UV protection.

 This is something I would normally buy on location, since it can be hard to predict whether bug spray will be needed or not.